 If you have the time and nerve, try setting up one-sheets according to custom audiences.
 Don’t write up completely different topics, but shift the focus or weight of certain aspects of the artists portrait.

 The better you get at working out central points vital to your respective audience and the higher the potential of relevancy becomes.

 Most great authors and screenwriters have mastered the art of creative structure.
 These structures help communicate ideas and images while transmitting a comprehensible framework thats easy to follow.

 You can do the same when setting up your music one-sheet.
 Keep in mind the thought-structures of your audience and the way their attention is divided.

 These are the 3 acts you can think in that can fundamentally simplify the way you set up a one-sheet:

 Introduce the character/artist.
 Deliver basic information on music, style, USP, background and motives.
 This is the place where the reader builds an emotional connection to the new character.
-Always try to keep it short, direct and to the point.
+For that reason you should always try to keep it short, direct and to the point.
 Let the actions speak for themselves.

 This is the part where you describe how the artists presence and work has affected his/her surroundings.
 Name references and collaborations, mentions and overall performance peaks, that have led the artist to the point where he/she is at now